Home » Blog » Easy Apple Pie Recipe with Canned Filling (Optional Caramel Twist!)

 Note #2: I have used brown sugar.
 This adds a beautiful dark color and keeps the pie filling more moist.

-Note #3: While you can use egg white, using a whole beaten egg will give a richer color to your pie crust.
+Note #3: While you can use egg whites, using a whole beaten egg will give your pie crust a richer color.

 Note #4: As the apple filling cooks and releases moisture, the vents prevent the pie from becoming too soggy and help the filling thicken properly.